-So you’re better off pre-setting your airconditioner to say, 21 degrees, a few hours earlier, rather than switching it to a lower temperature as you arrive in order to cool things down quickly.
+So you’re better off pre-setting your air conditioner to say, 21 degrees, a few hours earlier in the day, rather than switching it to a lower temperature as you arrive in order to cool things down quickly.

-While it may seem counterintuitive to leave your air con on for longer, you’ll actually be using less energy overall with this strategy, Dr Islam says.
+While it may seem counterintuitive to leave your air conditioner on for longer, you’ll actually be using less energy overall with this strategy, Dr Islam says.

 If you want to save money and energy, take full advantage of the practical methods at your disposal.